aben20807/quantum-computer-timeline/README.md

 | externalLink | JSON array of research papers with title and URL |
 | description | Brief description of the quantum computer's significance |

+## Disclaimer

+The quantum computing field is rapidly evolving, and despite our best efforts to maintain accurate information, some data in this visualization may become outdated or contain inaccuracies.
+Details about quantum processors, qubit counts, release dates, and organizational attributions are compiled from publicly available sources which themselves may contain varying degrees of precision or marketing claims.

+**We welcome contributions to improve data accuracy:**

+- If you find any errors or have more accurate/updated information, please submit an issue or pull request on GitHub
+- For substantial additions or corrections to the dataset, please include references to verifiable sources
+- Organizations working on quantum computing are encouraged to submit their own QPU data for inclusion

+This project aims to provide an educational visualization of quantum computing progress rather than an authoritative technical reference.
+All information should be verified with original sources when used for research, academic, or business purposes.

 ## Project Structure

 ```plaintext